 Dry Needling therapy

 Dry Needling is also known as "Myofascial Trigger Point Dry Needling", it involves relieving muscle trigger points and is practiced by physiotherapists based on Western medicine principles and adapted from Acupuncture techniques from Eastern practices.

 Although dry needling is very effective in many patients at relieving their pain symptoms very quickly, patients have to be screened before beginning this type of therapy.
-Some medical conditions such as infectious diseases, immune disorders and skin problems can sometimes be contraindicated for this procedure.
+Some medical conditions such as infectious diseases, immune disorders and skin problems can sometimes be complicated by this procedure.
 Patients on blood thinning medication should seek medical clearance before commencing dry needling therapy.